-Quarterly discussions and reviews of Tracker measures with CR Managers across the state continue to help enhance performance in the area of public involvement and proactive communication with MoDOT customers.
+Quarterly discussions and reviews of Tracker measures with CR managers across the state continue to help enhance performance in the area of public involvement and proactive communication with MoDOT customers.
+MoDOT's satisfaction rate compares favorably with that of utility companies whose customer satisfaction is evaluated by the American Customer Satisfaction Index, coordinated by the University of Michigan.